11samm/Super-Smash-LLamas/README.md

  Players spawn on one of six maps with a random weapon that switches every 16 seconds.

 ### Ability Spawns:
- Every 30 seconds, abilities appear in the center of the map to provide players with strategic advantages.
+ Every 30 seconds, one of 8 abilities appear in the center of the map to provide players with strategic advantages.

 ### Health System:
  Players have two types of health: